seanpmaxwell/Typescript-Best-Practices/README.md

 //                                  Export                                   //
 // ========================================================================= //

-return {
+export default {
-  schema: UserSchema
+  schema: UserSchema,
   isValidURL,
 } as const;
 ```

 ### Helper types
-- If you have a long lengths of code and you both can and want shorten it by assigning a long type name to a shorter name then that's okay.
-Just may sure the shorter name isn't used anywhere other than the code it's close to.
+- If you have long stretches of code and you both can and want to shorten it by assigning a long type name to a shorter name then that's okay.
+Just make sure the shorter name isn't used anywhere other than the code it's close to.
 If the type is declared directly in a file, I advise using acronyms to prevent collisions.

 ```
 /**
- * Fetch user scriptions whose status is suspended and suspension-reason type is 'failed-payment'.
+ * Fetch user subscriptions whose status is suspended and suspension-reason type is 'failed-payment'.
  */
 type sffps = SuspendedForFailedPaymentSubscription;
 function fetchSubscriptionsWhichAreSuspendedDueToFailedPayments(): Promise<sffps[]> {